microsoft/bonsai-ManufacturingLineOptimization/README.md

 <img src="img/connector.jpg" alt="drawing" width="300"/>

 Certain machines can be connected as a 'joiner' or 'load balancer' where it may be beneficial to divert the flow to a different line for various reasons.
-There are buffer capacities of the conveyors and it is useful for a concept to know what the other conveyors are doing in order to adjust machine speeds.
+There are buffer capacities of the conveyors and it is useful for a concept to learn from the status of other relevant conveyors to adjust machine speeds.

 ```javascript
 function decompose7(s: ObservationState): MachineStateConnect {